Our Services

 Here's a simplified comparison to help you think through what you're experiencing:

-If your symptoms align more with the neurological side, you can use Ubie's free AI-powered tool to check your symptoms for Parkinson's Disease and get personalized insights in just a few minutes.
+If your symptoms align more with the neurological side, it may be time to evaluate your risk—Ubie's free AI-powered symptom checker can help you assess your symptoms for Parkinson's Disease and provide guidance on whether you should see a specialist.

 Most internal tremors are not life-threatening.
 However, you should speak to a doctor promptly if you notice: